 8.1 Amendment.
 Upon enactment of any law, regulation, court decision or relevant government publication and/or interpretive policy affecting the use or disclosure of PHI, the Parties may amend or replace this BAA as necessary to comply with HIPAA.

 8.2 Interpretation.
 Any ambiguity in this BAA shall be resolved in favor of a meaning that permits the Parties to comply with HIPAA and any current or future regulations promulgated thereunder.
-In the event of any conflict between the terms of this BAA and the Agreement, the terms of this BAA shall control.
+In the event of any conflict between the terms of this BAA and any other services contract, the terms of this BAA shall control.